AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

    files to be excluded from the analysis and from the output report.
    See the :ref:`ada_subunits` section for more information.

+:option:`--dump-units-to`:
+   For source coverage analysis specifically, output the names of units that are considered of-interest to the requested assessment, that is, for which a report or checkpoint is going to be produced.
+The argument may be either the name of a file, clobbered it if it already exists, or '-' to request displaying the list on standard output.
+In the latter case, when a ``report`` output is also requested, the list of units is displayed as an additional report section.

 :option:`--save-checkpoint`:
     Save the resulting coverage analysis to the named checkpoint file.